GLIMS-RGI/glacier_centerlines/README.md

 - https://cluster.klima.uni-bremen.de/~oggm/tutorials/Norway_Inventory_sel.zip
 - https://cluster.klima.uni-bremen.de/~oggm/tutorials/Norway_DEM_sel.tif

-There are no complex glaciers there, I'll provide a test case based on Baltoro glacier later.
-This is enough to get started though.
+There are no complex glaciers there.
+Instead, version v1.0.1 has been tested with Baltoro glacier (Test data in /test_data):

 Workflow:
 - assume that the DEM and the outlines are in a cartesian projection (units: m)